-Chris Barling, one of UK’s leaders in advice for start-up businesses, shares his thoughts on video marketing and what’s involved in the process.
+Chris Barling, one of the UK’s leaders in advising for start-up businesses, shares his thoughts on video marketing and what’s involved in the process.
 He shares the importance of video marketing how the process should unfold.

 Why Video Marketing Is Important?

 Chris reviews the gold mine found in the opportunities available through video marketing.
 Honestly, there are opportunities at every point of contact, from the prospect to the existing customer.
-Chris compares the transition from static sites to video sites to the transition from radio to television, and he considers this a significant shift for every business.
-Thus, every business should invest in video marketing.
+Chris compares the transition from static sites, to video sites to the transition from radio to television, and he considers this a significant shift for every business.
+Thus, every business should invest in video market.

 Winning New Customers Through Video Marketing

 Every prospect is a potential new customer, so it’s essential to embed the company website into the video.
 Chris also points out that the video needs to be easily shared among friends.
 Making sure the video includes a social networking share button is as important as the content of the video.
 Video can workout in product video marketing unless you don’t have good video content or a social networking share button.

 Chris states that a video done correctly will weed out potential customers into two categories: those who will buy and those who won’t.
 The video will quickly eliminate those who aren’t going to buy and the sales effort will not be wasted.
 Businesses can see the value of video marketing when weighing the video against live sales representative efforts.